 In the Logic classroom, students begin to explore cause and effect, how different fields of knowledge relate, and the way facts fit together into a logical framework.
 In this classroom, abstract thought begins to develop and the student begins to apply logic to all academic subjects.
 Some of the rudiments of grammar are reinforced in the language arts class, mathematical skills continue to build on last years learning, and students continue the exploration of the myriad aspects of science and social studies.

 In this classroom, students first begin to create an action plan for their future.
 They develop steps to achieve that plan and with the help of the instructional staff, continue to develop the skills needed for academic and career excellence.
 Social-emotional skills are emphasized in this group as students are taught skills to thrive as adults, both in their chosen career and personal life.

 Rhetoric (8th Honors -12th Grade)

 In this class, students begin to seek out their own interests, set challenging, yet attainable goals, and begin to take risks in course selection.
 This is attributed to our professional instructional staff, as they encourage and lend assistance leading to the students' success.

 Our dual program is available to students that are dedicated, motivated, and exceed expectations.
 The only requirement is that a student receive a passing score on the PERT (Postsecondary Education Readiness Test).
 This test includes placement and diagnostic tests in mathematics, reading and writing.
 Students may dual enroll in various institutions including the College of Central Florida.
 Students may receive high school credit for certain classes toward graduation as well as accrue college credit simultaneously.

-Ocala Preparatory Academy is an academic program offered by OASN, a non profit organization serving the community since May 12, 2011.
+A K-12 private school and academic program offered by OASN, a non profit organization serving the community since May 12, 2011.
 Choice scholarships accepted.
-Call us with questions regarding openings (if available) or to be put on our waitlist.

 7634 SW 60th Avenue